missaelcorm/wazuh-k8s/README.md

 - **API access**: Port 55000 forwarded through ingress

 This differs from the default Wazuh Kubernetes deployment, which creates separate LoadBalancer services with different IP addresses for each component.
 Our approach significantly simplifies management and reduces costs by requiring only one load balancer.

+The architecture diagram above illustrates how all external traffic flows through a single NGINX ingress controller, which then routes to the appropriate services within the Kubernetes cluster.
+This design enables:
+- Simplified agent deployment and configuration (single endpoint)
+- Reduced infrastructure costs (one load balancer instead of multiple)
+- Streamlined TLS/SSL management
+- Unified logging and monitoring of all ingress traffic

 This architecture consists of:
 - Wazuh Manager (Master and Worker nodes) for log collection and analysis